1. Resume examples

 Expert tip

 Make sure to understand the difference between hard skills and soft skills and how to assess their relative importance to specific jobs and employers.
-Hard skills are pragmatic tools used in daily duties (for instance, computer skills or math aptitude) while soft skills relate to social interactions, self-management, teamwork and so on.
+Hard skills are pragmatic tools used in daily duties (for instance, computer skills or math aptitude) while soft skills relate to social interactions, self-management, teamwork, and so on.

 Check out a college student resume sample for the skills section below.

-• Mathematical Skills
+• Office Technology Skills

 Copied!